You agree to the privacy policy below, and the Privacy Policy for Substack, the technology provider.

 External referrer links:

-• If you find my posts from another site (LinkedIn, Bluesky, Twitter, etc.), I will see details about referrer traffic, though it isn’t tied to you directly.
-Substack (and the various social networks) will see this information though, and probably collect IP address, machine identifier, and other more granular data.
+• If you find my posts from another site (LinkedIn, Bluesky, Twitter, etc.), I can see details about referrer traffic, though it isn’t tied to you directly.
+Substack (and the various social networks) will likely collect more detailed information though, and this likely includes your IP address, machine identifier(s), and other more granular data.

 • Ditto for links you click on if you’re subscribed via the Substack App or email.